aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/components/bindable-properties/bindable-coercion.md

 ## Coercing nullable values

-To maintain the compatibility, Aurelia2 does not attempt to coerce `null` and `undefined` values.
+To maintain backward compatibility, Aurelia2 does not attempt to coerce `null` and `undefined` values.
-We believe that this default choice should avoid unnecessary surprises and code-breaks when migrating to new version of Aurelia.
+We believe that this default choice should avoid unnecessary surprises and code-breaks when migrating to newer versions of Aurelia.

 However, you can explicitly mark a `@bindable` to be not nullable.